42-Short/shortinette/rust/subjects/module-02.md

 3. `main` Function:
 Write a `main` function, responsible for using both `TodoList` and `Command`.
 The content of the todolist must be displayed to the user before each prompt.

-You may design the interface you want to this exercise.
+You may design the interface you want to in this exercise.
 Here is an example.

 ```txt
 >_ cargo run